 My trekking group (one travel agent and seven travel journalists) came from all over the world—Argentina, Philippines, Greece, and USA.
-Links to some of their coverage appear below but first are some of my impressions from our Nepal experience.
+Links to some of their coverage appear at the end of this McCool Travel article but first are some of my impressions from our Nepal experience.

 8 Great Surprising Things to See in Nepal

 The country of Nepal borders India and I expected some Indian influence on the Nepali cuisine.
 Indeed, we found curry (vegetarian and chicken) on every menu.
 What I did not expect was the elegant presentation of the Dal Baht ingredients.
 Lentil soup/sauce is a main feature of Dal Baht.

 During my short five day trek on the Annapurna Circuit, I learned that the mountains are full of tea houses and villages.
 There are no roads, yet the tea houses are always fully stocked with food, beverages, and supplies.
 At the end of the first day of hiking—I mean trekking—I learned the secret.

 Supplies are delivered by donkeys, mules, burros, whatever.
 I saw donkeys carrying big rolls of electrical wire, building supplies, and baskets with live chickens.
 It is actually quite amazing to see.

 I actually had pretty good wi-fi service in my Kathmandu hotel and even some internet service in the trekking tea houses (although there was a small charge to connect to it).
 Walking around the city of Kathmandu is a feast for the senses.